0xcf/decal-web/about.md

 We will do our best to provide recordings at the beginning of each week as well.
 There will be 10 total required lectures for each track, as well as one optional guest lecture.

-A short participation assignment will be released every week with some questions to check your understanding on lecture and reading.
-To receive participation credit for that week, you may either complete this assignment or attend lecture live.
-7 out of 10 participation assignments must be completed over the semester (either by attending, or completing the assignment).
+A short participation assignment (vitamin) will be released every week with some questions to check your understanding on lecture and reading.
+We require 5 out of 10 of the vitamins to be completed, and if you compete all 10, we will grant you 1 lab drop.

 ## Lab Assignments
 The primary assignment in this course will be **weekly lab work**.
 Labs are designed to be be significantly hands-on.
 You will be working on real systems, configuring and fixing things, setting up services, and so on.